 - Quick and easy to make.
 Just 10 minutes of hands on time is all you need to make this delicious treat.

 - Easily allergy-friendly.
-Use a certified gluten-free rice cereal to make these treats gluten-free (see my recommendations below).
+Use a certified gluten-free rice cereal to make these treats gluten-free.

 Ingredients & Substitutions

-Here is everything you'll need to make these mini rice krispies:
+Here is everything you'll need to make these easter rice krispie squares:

 - Butter: I like to use salted butter.
 If using unsalted butter, just add a pinch of salt.